helsing72/ops/Doc/PluginFilterQoS.md

 It is simple to create your own filters for receiver side filtering of incoming data and have it work in the same manner as KeyFilterQoSPolicy (See [Using Keys](UsingKeys.md)).

 Say you want to create a filter which accepts all publications from publishers with a name that start with a certain prefix.
-This is how you can do it in Java using your own FilterQoSPolicy implementation (C++ works more or less in the same way, unless that you cannot declare the filter inline in the same way):
+This is how you can do it in Java using your own FilterQoSPolicy implementation (C++ works more or less in the same way, except that you cannot declare the filter inline in the same way):

 ```
 String pubNamePrefix = "fooPrefix";